pjbaur/python-blog-backend/documentation/HOWTO-RECREATE.md

-pjbaur: Don't make any changes.
-Please describe this application exaustively so that it could be duplicated by supplying your answer to an AI prompt.
-Include its features, user workflows, and data requirements.

-GitHub Copilot: # Python Blog Backend Application Overview
+# Python Blog Backend Application Overview

 I'll provide an exhaustive description of the Python blog backend application based on the codebase, covering its architecture, features, user workflows, and data requirements.